andycroll/andycroll.com/_posts/2021/2021-05-24-opt-out-of-google-floc-tracking-in-rails.md

   credit: " Ahmed Zayan"
 ---

-Google has recently built user-tracking directly into Chrome.
-This new tracking technology is named [Federated Learning of Cohorts](https://blog.google/products/chrome/privacy-sustainability-and-the-importance-of-and/) (shortened to <abbr title="Federated Learning of Cohorts">FLoC</abbr>).
+Google has recently built user tracking directly into Chrome.
+This new technology is named [Federated Learning of Cohorts](https://blog.google/products/chrome/privacy-sustainability-and-the-importance-of-and/) (shortened to <abbr title="Federated Learning of Cohorts">FLoC</abbr>).

 ## Instead of...